anthonyjn08/2021-in-a-quiz/README.md

-# **2021 In A Quiz**
+# **2021 In A Quiz!**
 ## **Aim of the site**
 The aim of the site is to quiz players on events that happened in 2021.
-I have four categories of questions: sports, general knowledge, tv & film and music.
+I have five categories of questions: sports, general knowledge, tv & film, music and science.
 2021 Was another difficult year for many due to coronavirus so I've avoided any questions linked to the pandemic.

 ![Am I responsive screentshot](docs/screenshots/am-i-responsive.jpg)